dbo99/csdvr----calsimII-data-vis-in-r/README.md

 0. Requires `.csv` output (not `.dss`).
 Typing `.csv` instead of `.dss` in WRIMS' dv field produces both a `.csv` and `.dss` output decision variable "dv" file.
 Requires WRIMS versions from 2018 or later
-1. Download csdvr_versiondate.zip as entire package to start from (33 kb)
+1. Download  most recent csdvr_mm.dd.yyyy.zip as entire package to start from (~30 kb)
 3. Drop your CalSimII csvs in `csv` folder (or CalSim 3.0 beta if just 1921 - 2003 range is OK)
 2. In `csv_list.r`, enter your csv file names and give scenarios nicknames (ie plot labels; short labels give room for the plot)